WSU-kduncan/ceg3120-cicd-MikeZimmer1299/Project5/README-CD.md

     - Kills the current container running
   - `docker pull mjzimmer121999/zimmer-ceg3120`
     - Pulls the updated container from Docker Hub
-  - `docker run -it -p 8-:4200 --name horror mjzimmer121999/zimmer-ceg3120:latest`
+  - `docker run -d -p 80:4200 --name horror mjzimmer121999/zimmer-ceg3120:latest`
     - Restarts the container with updated configuration
+    - Watch for spelling errors.
+Spelling has been the thorn in my side for the majority of my issues
 ## Scripting
 - `bash` to kill, pull, and run
   - `docker kill horror`
+  - `docker rm horror`
   - `docker pull mjzimmer121999/zimmer-ceg3120`
   - `docker run -d -p 80:4200 --name horror --restart=always mjzimmer121999/zimmerceg3120:latest`
-    - I have run into problems with running any sort of container, so my container is named `horror`
+    - The `4200` port may need to be changed to `9000`
 - To test it, run the script
   - Do not forget to `chmod` the file to allow it to execute
 - [Bash Script](https://github.com/WSU-kduncan/ceg3120-cicd-MikeZimmer1299/blob/main/Project5/deployment/refreshImage.sh)